Skip to content

 Blocks are added to the blockchain if they receive enough votes.
 The Deterministic Sortition (DS) algorithm ensures fair and random provisioner selection.

-Piecrust is a hyper optimized virtual machine built around Wasmtime, a WASM runtime.
+Dusk VM is a highly optimized virtual machine built around Wasmtime, a WASM runtime.
 It is a ZK-friendly virtual machine, enabling the development and execution of privacy-focused smart contracts and applications.

 Network Layer: Kadcast